 It’s common for acoustic guitars to come stock with 0.013 – 0.056 gauge strings.

 These are medium-strength strings, and they’re quite hefty.
 For instance, if you were to string an electric guitar with the aforementioned string gauges, it would make bending a lot harder.

 Heavy acoustic guitar strings are typically 0.014 – 0.059, and they’re extremely heavy (you may all have to cut your nut to fit them – my guide on nuts).
 It’s going to be a real challenge to do any kind of bends on these strings.

 Moreover, if you start off playing guitar strings such as these, it’s going to be a real challenge to get your fingers used to them.

 Fingertips are sensitive enough for a beginner, that using strings such as these are going to practically shred your fingers.

-In fact, I find that if I haven’t played the guitar in about a month, and I jump right into shredding on thicker strings, it’s possible that I’ll have blisters on the ends of my fingers and I’ll have to wait at least a day or two before I can start playing again.
+In fact, I find that if I haven’t played the guitar in about a month (you won’t forget how to play in this amount of time btw which I’ve stated before), and I jump right into shredding on thicker strings, it’s possible that I’ll have blisters on the ends of my fingers and I’ll have to wait at least a day or two before I can start playing again.

 Maybe even a week.